akaleeroy/collapse-lingo/README.md

      4) defunct – technologies that have gone out of existence but could be brought back and put into use if action is taken now.
      Like triage done by battlefield medics, resources should go to 2) and 4), reengineering the somewhat dependent technologies to survive deindustrialization and bringing back defunct appropriate technologies.

-– John Michael Greer, The Long Descent (2009) > Chapter 5: Tools for Transition, p.173
+– John Michael Greer, The Long Descent (2009) > Chapter 5: Tools for Transition, p.
+173

 ## Time probability